jrosenbl/learn_git_project/git-quickref.md

 git rm --cached <file> # unstages the file without deleting it
 git status
 git diff  # displays changes in working dir but not staged
-git diff --cache # displays changes that are staged (and will go into next commit)
+git diff --cached # displays changes that are staged (and will go into next commit)
 git commit
 git commit -m "update description"
 git commit -a  # commit all tracked files